rarible/protocol/docs/ethereum/ethereum-overview.md

 Rarible Smart Contracts for Ethereum are stored on the Ethereum blockchain.
 They will run when predetermined conditions are met.

-See more about the consists of smart contracts on [Smart Contracts](smart-contracts/smart-contracts.md) page.
+To see more details about the smart contracts as well as their code, check the [Smart Contracts](smart-contracts/smart-contracts.md) page or the [Protocol Contracts](https://github.com/rarible/protocol-contracts) github repo.

-For more information on using Rarible Smart Contracts, see the page [Protocol Contracts](https://github.com/rarible/protocol-contracts) on GitHub.

 ## API Reference